-In the past individual health care policies were more expensive and offered fewer benefits than most employer group policies.
+In the past, individual health care policies were more expensive and offered fewer benefits than most employer group policies.
 Often pre-existing conditions were not covered and premiums increased sharply with age or because of prior health history.
-More than half these plans had high deductibles and limited annual or lifetime benefits: frequently insurance companies would dump anyone who became seriously sick.
-They were happy to collect premiums from those who did not need health care but hated to have to pay anything out!
+More than half of these plans had high deductibles and limited annual or lifetime benefits.
+Insurance companies would frequently dump anyone who became seriously sick.
+They were happy to collect premiums from those who did not need health care but hated to have to pay anything out.

 - If you currently have a cheaper policy with very high deductibles and low coverage, this may no longer be available.
-Upgrading to a policy which offers better benefits may cost more than you want to pay (though after considering the better benefits and tax credits available you may find yourself better off).
-However in most cases you have a choice – you can switch on January 1st to a new policy, or keep your present “grandfathered” policy until it expires without having to pay a penalty.
+Upgrading to a policy that offers better benefits may cost more than you want to pay (though after considering the better benefits and tax credits available you may find yourself better off).
+However in most cases, you have a choice – you can switch on January 1st to a new policy, or keep your present “grandfathered” policy until it expires without having to pay the penalty.

-- However many of these policies paid out very little of the premiums collected for healthcare.
+- However, many of these policies paid out very little of the premiums collected for healthcare.
 The new law requires insurance companies to spend at least 80% of premium income on health benefits, or else refund the difference to policyholders.
-This rule, together with competition from policies offered through the new health exchanges, means that many companies are leaving the individual insurance market and telling policyholders they must find new care by January 1st.
+This rule, together with competition from policies offered through the new health exchanges, means that many companies are leaving the individual insurance market and telling policyholders they had to find new care by January 1st, 2014.

-- In most states new plans can be purchased either through the Health Insurance Marketplace or through an insurance broker.
-You must purchase a qualifying plan through the Marketplace to get premium tax credit
+- In most states, new plans can be purchased either through the Health Insurance Marketplace or an insurance broker.
+You must purchase a qualifying plan through the Marketplace to get a premium tax credit.

 - All plans will have to offer free preventative care

-- New plans cannot exclude pre-existing conditions and cannot raise premiums because of health
+- New plans cannot exclude preexisting conditions and cannot raise premiums because of health issues.

 - Premiums will depend only on age and if you are a smoker.
-Women cannot be charged more and the premiums for older members may not exceed three times the premium for a 21 year old.
-In some states, such as New York, premiums must be the same for all ages (as they are in most employer group plans) but in most States present plans often allowed premiums to increase to five times the premium for a 21 year old.
-So women, older adults and those with health problems will find their rates are much cheaper but healthy young men are likely to have to pay more.
-However in many cases cost-assistance will offset this increase.
+Women cannot be charged more, and the premiums for older members may not exceed three times the premium for a 21-year-old.
+In some states, such as New York, premiums must be the same for all ages as they are in most employer group plans.
+Most State’s present plans allowed premiums to increase to five times the premium for a 21-year-old.
+So women, older adults and those with health problems will find their rates under ACA are much cheaper but healthy young men are likely to have to pay more.
+However, in many cases, cost-assistance will offset this increase.

-- Anyone over 30 (unless very low income, undocumented aliens, or incarcerated) must purchase at least a bronze plan or pay a penalty that will help offset care for the uninsured
+- Anyone over 30 (unless they are low-income, undocumented aliens, or incarcerated) must purchase at least a bronze plan or pay the penalty that will help offset care for the uninsured

-Pre-existing Condition Insurance Plan (PCIP), which is a Federal program introduced under the Affordable Care Act as an interim measure, and the 35 similar state-run “Last resort” policies for people with pre-existing conditions who had been denied coverage elsewhere, will no longer be needed, as even the sickest people can purchase health coverage without higher premiums.
+Pre-existing Condition Insurance Plan (PCIP), which is a Federal program introduced under the Affordable Care Act as an interim measure, and the 35 similar state-run “Last resort” policies for people with pre-existing conditions who had been denied coverage elsewhere, will no longer be needed.
+Even the sickest people can purchase health coverage without higher premiums.
 The costs of care for the sickest are shared across the whole population, just as they are in employer group policies.